News of the World - Putin Crazed Republicans Rush Stage To Wipe His Feet With Their Tears

 The Enemy of my Enemy is my Friend.

 Humans have a strong tendency to join tribes.
 But it’s run amock in an age where most people get their information from the staccato info bursts our algorithmic overlords offer to us digital peasants.
 The heuristic of “if they are an enemy of my enemy, they must be friends” is painless and easy.
-Also quite dumb.
+It's also quite dumb.

 But being dumb today is not an impediment.
 Furthermore, when readers judge a country thousands of miles away from which they get precious little information (because that country controls the media), they will get nothing more than state propaganda that those clever little Kremlin bots and Kremlin-backed fellow travellers curate.